-Thank you to our more than 250,000 customers around the world for the trust and confidence you place in us every day.
+I would like to extend my gratitude to the more than 250,000 customers around the world who place their trust and confidence in us every day.
 You are why we exist.
-Thank you to the more than 1,000 world-class technology companies we work with for your partnership.
-Thank you to our more than 15,000 coworkers around the world for your incredible commitment.
-Thank you for your tireless work to ensure our customers remain at the center of everything we do, regardless of where their priorities lie.
-You are truly our "superpower."
+I also want to thank our more than 1,000 world-class technology partners for their collaboration and support.
+Lastly, I want to express my deepest appreciation to our more than 15,000 coworkers around the world for their incredible commitment and dedication to our customers.
+You truly make amazing happen.